 My father is an alcoholic.
-And for almost 20 years, as far as I was concerned, it wasn’t a problem.
+And for almost 20 years, as far as I was concerned, that was no problem.
 It was just another thing about him: he loved the Beatles and racing cars and drinking constantly.
 He drank Pastis on vacation in France, vodka whenever he had money, and golden cans of lager at all other times.

 After my brother was born, it was decided that my mother would go back to work while my dad stayed home with us, mainly because he had forgone any kind of a career over the previous decade in order to play guitar in bands with his brother.
 He would spend his days cooking tomato sauce, cleaning the house, and downing cheap wine from cartons that he had stored on high shelves, out of our reach.
 I always understood that Stoffer—which is what everyone calls him, and which he likes to be called, so I will do so here—was an alcoholic, but the word meant very little to me.
-His drinking was completely open; he was honest about it to the extent that he’d sip from what he called “a traveler” (basically a mini bottle) every morning on the walk to school.
-“Ahhh,” he’d say to us as though it were a joke, “breakfast of champions!”
+His drinking was completely out in the open; he was honest about it to the extent that he’d sip from what he called “a traveler” (basically a mini bottle) every morning on the walk to school.
+“Ahhh,” he’d say to us, jokingly, “breakfast of champions!”
 It didn’t bother me, because it didn’t seem to infringe on our relationship.
 He was always there to pick us up from school and correct our homework and play catch in the park with a cigarette behind his ear and an open container by his side.

-Later, I realized that his drinking was obviously a huge factor in my parents’ divorce, which happened when I was six, but even that barely changed anything: my parents moved to apartments on the same street in West London, so the four of us were often together.
+It dawned on me years later that his drinking had been a huge factor in my parents’ divorce, which happened when I was six, but even that had barely changed anything: my parents moved to apartments on the same street in West London, so the four of us were often together.
 Stoffer still came over to walk us to school every day, far beyond the point of necessity.
 Once I was older, he’d hold my uniform blazer under his arm while I had a quick cigarette before class.
 Then he’d kiss me on both cheeks and say, “Do the right thing today, OK?”
-He never appeared drunk—to this day, I’ve only seen him tipsy maybe three or four times.
+He never appeared drunk—to this day, I’ve seen him tipsy maybe three or four times.

-At the time, I felt almost proud that this was true, but now the diagnosis started to change the way I thought about him.
+At the time, I felt almost proud that this was true.
+But after I found out what he’d done to his liver, and after I’d heard him proclaim that he had no intention of changing his behavior, things started to look different.
 I reconsidered things from my childhood that I had previously glossed over.
-Stoffer made it clear from an early age that childcare “bored him to tears,” and while he was essentially a loving and devoted father, he was also irritable and moody.
+Stoffer made it clear to us when we were little that childcare bored him “to tears,” and while he was essentially a loving and devoted father, he was also irritable and moody.
 Despite his laxity on things like watching TV and brushing our teeth, he would spank us when we misbehaved, and he would occasionally lose his temper over what seemed like trivial matters.
 I started modeling when I was 12, and I remember once talking about a photo shoot that my friend had just done.
-Stoffer didn’t approve of my modeling—he thought it was “banal”—but he suddenly got nasty and laid into me for not booking as many jobs as my friend did: “You’d better raise your game, Esmerelda, or you’re going to go nowhere.”
+Stoffer didn’t approve of my modeling—he thought it was “banal”—but he suddenly got nasty and laid into me for not booking as many jobs as my friend had: “You’d better raise your game, Esmerelda, or you’re going to go nowhere.”
 (He doesn’t remember this.)
 I chalked that up to Stoffer being a jerk rather than a drunk, but now I wondered if his drinking had altered his perception of reality, as well as my own.